How Do I Get an Email Address for Life?

 Own your own domain.

-Just as I own “askleo.com”, you can purchase (more correctly, lease) a domain on the internet that is completely and only yours.
-You control all the email addresses on that domain (as many as you like!), but more importantly, you control exactly how and where that email is handled, and can change it at any time.
+Just as I own “askleo.com”, you can purchase (or more correctly, lease) a domain on the internet that is completely and only yours.
+You control all the email addresses on that domain (as many as you like!), but more importantly, you control how and where that email is handled, and you can change it any time.

-Email on your own domain can be handled several different ways:
+Email on your own domain can be handled in several ways.

-Domain registrars often offer email services.
+Domain registrars (the companies that sell internet domain names) often offer email services.
 They become your email provider for the email addresses on your domain.

-Your domain host (if you choose to host a website with your domain) almost certainly offers email services.
-Once again, they become your email provider for the email addresses on your domain.
+Your domain host is the company that stores your website’s files and makes them accessible on the internet.
+They almost certainly offer email services.
+If you choose to host a website with your domain, your domain host can become your email provider for the email addresses on your domain.

 Any other email account anywhere.
-Even if your registrar doesn’t offer email services directly, they often offer email forwarding.
-Email sent to your email address on your domain is automatically forwarded to any other email address on any other service.
-You then deal with your email using that other service.
+Even if your registrar doesn’t offer email services directly, they usually offer email forwarding.
+Email sent to your email address on your domain is automatically forwarded to any other email address.
+For example, all email might be forwarded from your domain registrar to an Outlook.com email address, and you then deal with your email using Outlook.com.

-There are other options; those are just the most common.
+There are other options; these are just the most common.

 Why your domain is best

-Here’s why this approach is key: you can change the approach at any time without changing your email address.
+Here’s why this option is best: you can change the approach at any time without changing your email address.
 As long as you own your domain, your email address need never change, even though the way it’s handled can be changed as needed.

 For example, let’s say: